 Say you’re a pioneer in an emerging industry, i.e., cryptocurrency.
-Niche forums across the internet have their eyes on your actions – and if you don’t meet the standards of few, you could potentially be up against an army who see you unfavorably.
+Niche forums across the internet have their eyes on your actions – and if you don’t meet the standards of few, you could potentially be up against an army who sees you unfavorably.

 Staying on top of which internet communities discuss your brand is a valuable tool to possess in managing your reputation in the modern age.